Keeper vs Dashlane – which is the top competitor?

 Both Keeper and Dashlane have multiple customer support channels.

 With Keeper, the best place to start the search for answers is its extensive knowledge base, which houses hundreds of in-depth articles, guides, and how-tos.
-And, the help page also displays server status for a quick check, in case you’re facing service issues.
+The help page also displays server status for a quick check in case you’re facing service issues.

 Additionally, Keeper also has a 24/7 ticketing system.
 While not instantaneous, response times for tickets are short and more than acceptable.
 Plus, the agents are knowledgeable and keen to help.

 Dashlane, on the other hand, offers live chat and email support.
 Unfortunately, these channels are only available during business hours, Monday to Friday.
-But, if you do catch the agents within these hours, they’re efficient, professional, and fast.
+However, if you contact the team during those hours, the agents are efficient, professional, and quick to respond.
+Dashlane also provides an AI-powered support chatbot for basic troubleshooting and guidance outside live support hours.

 Outside of these hours, your best bet is to independently make your way through its massive knowledge base and FAQ section.